 About 4 hours south of Amman in southern Jordan, is the desert of Wadi Rum, Arabic for valley of the moon.
 The area is a protected national park, a wilderness of dramatic mountains and vast, empty, silent landscapes.
 Whoever first wrote the words “deafening silence” must have been referring to Wadi Rum.
 Stand in the desert and listen.
 There is a total absence of sound, absolute silence.

-I booked a desert stay at the Wadi Rum night camp, although are several Wadi Rum camps in the national park, all run by Bedouins.
+I booked a desert stay at the Wadi Rum night camp, although there are several camps in the national park, all run by Bedouins.
 The meals were typical Middle Eastern and tasty.
 They make the flat bread in front of you and give it to you hot off the griddle.
 As many restaurants and hotels in the Middle East are dry, the Wadi Rum camp offers local non-alcoholic beer.
 I’d have to say that throughout my entire visit to Jordan, non-alcoholic beer is the only thing I found wanting.
 But everything else more than made up for this.
 After dinner the staff prepares a fire in the middle of the desert where the guests can warm themselves while the Bedouin staff serve their amazing jasmine tea.

 There are two types of sleeping accommodations; the pods, which are little bubble shaped rooms with plexiglass ceilings, so you can see the stars all night, and the traditional tents.
 You will be surprised to see how much a desert tent can be made to look like a standard hotel complete with shower!